 Are there any drawbacks of regulation?

 There’s no doubt that enhanced regulations help to protect patients, but there are drawbacks too.
 We can see this currently in Europe with the implementation of the EU Medical Device Regulation (EU MDR).
 Under the new rules, every manufacturer and every device must be audited and approved by a Notified Body.
 At the time of writing out of 57 Notified Bodies, only 38 have applied for new accreditation from the EU.
-Of those 38, only four (BSI, TÜV Süd, IQM, Dekra) have been granted accreditation, with more to follow.
+Of those 38, only 13 (including BSI, TÜV Süd, IQM and Dekra) have been granted accreditation, with more to follow.

 This has created a huge backlog of manufacturers and devices that are waiting to be approved – some 2 million.
 This is putting huge pressure on manufacturers, suppliers, and start-ups who cannot get new or updated products to market because they have not been audited.
 This presents a very real threat to the financial wellbeing of many manufacturers, where the money invested in product development is not recovered quickly enough.

 The regulatory landscape also risks starving the sector of innovation.
 Some manufacturers – many of whom are start-ups – are taking a look at the medical device sector and deciding that it’s not financially viable given the long waits to get to market.
 These risks are choking the supply of innovative new products to the sector, which could be to the detriment of health outcomes.

 What changes lie ahead in the medical device landscape?